Power-SLIC: Fast Superpixel Segmentations by Diagrams: Generalized Balanced Power Diagrams

-For every $i \in [k]$, the generalized balanced power diagram cell is defined as
+For every $i \in [k]$, the generalized balanced power diagram cell is defined as:

-We call the $k$-tuple of cells $(P_1, \ldots, P_k)$ a \emph{generalized balanced power diagram (GBPD)}.
-Throughout this paper, we consider only two-dimensional GBPDs (i.e.,~$d=2$) although our approach canonically extends to 3D images which require the use of 3-dimensional GBPDs.
+We call the $k$-tuple of cells $(P_1, \ldots, P_k)$ a generalized balanced power diagram (GBPD).
+Throughout this paper, we consider only two-dimensional GBPDs, although our approach canonically extends to images and GBPDs in arbitrary dimensions.

-Further, we remark that in the special case where each $A_1,\dots,A_k$ is the identity matrix, one obtains \emph{power diagrams}, if additionally $\mu_1=\cdots=\mu_k$ then \emph{Voronoi diagrams} are obtained.
+Further, we remark that we obtain power diagrams in the special case in which each $A_1,...,A_k$ are the identity matrix.
+If additionally $\mu_1=\cdots=\mu_k$, we obtain Voronoi diagrams.